sbabic/swupdate/doc/source/sw-description.rst

 However, writing to flash in raw mode must be managed in a special way.
 Flashes must be erased before copying, and writing into NAND must take care of bad blocks and ECC errors.
-For this reasons, the handler "flash" must be selected:
+For these reasons, the handler "flash" must be selected:

 For example, to copy the kernel into the MTD7 of a NAND flash: